 Your small conflicts seem to always escalate into huge arguments

 This serves to mask the “real” resentment that is not being expressed.
-The constant fighting deflects from the real issues beneath.
+The constant fighting deflects from the real issues beneath that you might work on resolving yet never fully overcame.

 Some deep work on developing good communications skills.